The Origins of the Zodiac and the Great Split

 Understanding the Drift of Tropical Astrology

-Tropical Astrology functions as a seasonal calendar, fixing the zodiac signs to the Earth's equinoxes and solstices.
+Tropical Astrology functions as a seasonal calendar, fixing the zodiac signs to the Earth's equinoxes and solstices rather than the heavens.
 In this model, 0 degrees Aries is always the first day of Spring, regardless of where the actual stars are.

-The 24 Degree Drift: Over the last two millennia, this drift has accumulated to approximately 24 degrees (almost a full zodiac sign).
+The 24-Degree Drift: Over the last two millennia, this drift has accumulated to approximately 24 degrees (almost a full zodiac sign).
 Today, when the Sun rises on the first day of Spring, it is actually in the constellation Pisces, not Aries.
-While Tropical astrology remained loyal to the calendar, it drifted away from being aligned with the visible cosmos.
+While Tropical astrology remained loyal to a fabricated grid, it drifted away from being aligned with the visible cosmos.

-Astronomical Astrology utilizes a sidereal perspective when looking at the sky, meaning it is a system that is fixed to the true star field.
-It accounts for the accumulated precession, adjusting the zodiac so that it matches the actual constellations you see.
+Our methodology utilizes a True Sky perspective.
+Unlike systems based on ideology, this approach is fixed to the true star field.
+It accounts for the accumulated precession, adjusting the zodiac so that it matches the actual constellations you see when you look up.

 Our model acknowledges two fundamental astronomical facts ignored by seasonal systems: